A News of the Good Story

 Do you have a News of the Good story?
 Send it to us here!
 All stories matter and your story may be exactly what someone else needs to hear right now.

-Emerson Slaughter is the social media manager at the Holy Post and also works on events and communications.
+Emerson Slaughter is the social media, events, and communications person at the Holy Post.
 She wants to hear more good news about church and community - send her your stories here!